7 Graphs

 7.4 Exercises

 Exercise 7.11 Take a graph of your choice with at least 8 nodes and 10 edges.
-Dry-run DFS for on this graph choosing any source of your choice.
+Dry-run DFS for this graph choosing any source of your choice.

 Exercise 7.12 Explain why DFS terminates for any input graph.